Rik Van Looy: Retirement

-Personal life
+Personal life and death

 Rik Van Looy married Nini Mariën in 1955.
 Both formed a close-knit couple.
 Nini was partly behind the top career Rik Van Looy was able to build.
 She was one of the most famous riders' wives in the peloton in the 1950s and 1960s, and put her life entirely at the service of Van Looy's career.

-After a lingering illness, she died in 2021 at the age of 88.
-By then, Van Looy had already withdrawn from public life for a while to assist her.
-"She has done so much for me, now it's my turn" Van Looy said.

 The couple had a daughter and a son.
 Van Looy rode on incentives, which could also come from his family.
-When he lectured his son by saying "when will you come home with good school results again?" the boy's response was "when will you win another classic again?"
+When he lectured his young son by saying "when will you come home with a good school report again?" the boy's response was "when will you win another classic again?"
 The following week, the 34-year-old Van Looy won La Flèche Wallonne.

+After a lingering illness, his wife died in 2021 at the age of 88.
+By then, Van Looy had already withdrawn from public life for a while to assist her.
+"She has done so much for me, now it's my turn" Van Looy said.

+Afterwards, Van Looy sporadically came into the spotlight.
+He continued to give the starting shot of the GP Rik Van Looy every year.
+And in, 2023 there were several events in Herentals around his 90th birthday.

+Three days before his 91th birthday, Van Looy died on 17 December 2024 after an illness of several weeks.

 Legacy

-Given the grown internationalization and specialization in cycling nowadays, Rik Van Looy's number of road race victories will likely never be surpassed in the future.
+Given the specialization of a cyclist's role in the modern peloton, Rik Van Looy's number of professional road race victories will most likely never be surpassed in the future.

 Van Looy is also probably the most popular rider Belgium has ever known.
-Obviously because of his victories and his attacking way of riding.
+Obviously because of his victories and his attacking way of cycling.
 But his constant accessibility towards supporters, combined with his honest no-nonsense style in interviews contributed even more to this.
-By communicating in a mixture of Flemish dialect and Dutch, common people could identify with him.
-This was slightly in contrast to the less language-savvy Eddy Merckx, who hailed from the capital region of Brussels.
-Even when Merckx's performances began to surpass those of Van Looy, he seemed to have fewer supporters among Belgian cycling fans, compared to Van Looy.
+Common people could identify with him, in contrast to the less language-savvy Eddy Merckx.
+Even when Merckx's performances began to surpass those of Van Looy, he seemed to have more opponents among Belgian cycling fans, compared to Van Looy.

+In addition, Van Looy had a "clean image", compared to many of his colleagues and the generations of cyclists that would follow.
+"My performances started to improve significantly after I started following the training schedules and diets of doctor Dries Claes, which I had to convince to start a collaboration.
+As he was outspokenly opposed to doping in sports, and even a member of the anti-doping commission, the use of banned substances was completely out of the question."
+Van Looy mentioned in a 2023 interview.